plone/training/mastering-plone/what_is_plone.rst

 * Plone 5.2 supports Python 3 and 2
 * Plone 6 supports Python 3
 * `RESTful hypermedia API <https://plonerestapi.readthedocs.io/en/latest//>`_
-* Optional React frontend and editor 'Volto'
+* Optional React frontend and editor `Volto`
 * Based on the Web-Framework Zope
-* Database: "Zope Object Database" (ZODB) or ORM & SQL/Postgres/Oracle
+* Database: `Zope Object Database` ZODB or ORM & SQL/Postgres/Oracle
 * Runs on Linux, macOS, BSD, Solaris, NixOS and Windows

 Plone has a multitude of powerful features, is easily accessible to editors but also fun for programmers.